 What does a person need when they arrive?

-Proof of residency (ID, mail or recent medical discharge that shows 60 days of residency), at least a 30-day supply of prescribed medicine, and the motivation to commit to 7-12 months of recovery.
+At least a 30-day supply of approved prescribed medicine, and the motivation to commit to up to 18 months of supported recovery.

 What can a resident NOT have when they arrive?